 - Traveling home is not allowed during the program.
-Special permission may be granted through the NJ office in the case of the death of an immediate family member. - You may not travel out of the local area without an approved representative or adult host family member.
-You may travel on day trips to nearby cities and attractions (malls, recreational areas, etc.) with your host family's permission. - If you will be traveling out of the country with your host family or for an approved trip, you will need to send your original DS-2019 form to the NJ office along with a self-addressed, stamped envelope.
-This form will then be returned to you with a signature that is required for re-entry to the US.
+Special permission may be granted through the NY office in the case of the death of an immediate family member. - You may not travel out of the local area without an approved representative or adult host family member.
+You may travel on day trips to nearby cities and attractions (malls, recreational areas, etc.) with your host family's permission. - If you will be traveling out of the country with your host family or for an approved trip, you will need the original DS-2019 form signed for approved travel by our Headquarters in NJ.
+A digital signature is allowable, however, it must come from the NJ Office.